Resonator Vs. Catalytic Converterby Contributing WriterUpdated July 13, 2023

+Notice the check engine light on your dash is lit?
+The resonator or catalytic converter could be the issue, but what exactly are these car parts?
 Resonators and catalytic converters are parts that are installed in the exhaust systems of vehicles.
-When both devices are used properly, they help to reduce emissions and lower the amount of noise generated by the exhaust system of a vehicle.
+When both devices are used properly, they help to reduce emissions and lower the amount of engine noise emitted from an exhaust system.
 Although they both serve as parts in the exhaust system, a few differences make it possible to tell them apart.

-A resonator is a chamber on the muffler in a vehicle that is responsible for helping to alleviate some of the noise caused by the exhaust system.
-The resonator is made to produce a wave form that cancels out a certain sound frequency.
+A resonator is a chamber on the muffler that is responsible for helping to alleviate some of engine sounds caused by airflow through the vehicle’s exhaust system and out the tailpipe.
+The resonator is made to produce a sound wave form that cancels out a certain sound frequency in the exhaust pipe.
 The specific frequency it cancels out depends on the vehicle it is attached to.

 The catalytic converter on a vehicle is used to lower the amount of toxic byproduct emitting from the combustion process of an engine on a vehicle.
 A catalytic converter is comprised of three different parts.
 Those parts are the core, the washcoat, and the catalyst.
 The core is shaped like a honeycomb and is in place to provide extra surface area for the converter.
 The washcoat makes the converter more efficient by providing a place to store active precious metal deposits.
 The catalyst is usually made of platinum or palladium.
 The platinum or palladium strips the nitrogen atom from the air coming out of the exhaust, causing it to form oxygen.

 Catalytic converters and resonators are often thought to be the same object, as they are both part of the exhaust system.
 However, the parts in exhaust systems perform separate tasks.
 A catalytic converter does not reduce the amount of exhaust noise and a resonator does not reduce the toxic emissions of a vehicle.